peterso/robotlearningblock/idf/taskboard/README.md

 ## Controller Architecture Overview

-The Roboton Task Board firmware implements a set of modular controllers that manage different aspects of the system and interacts with the data model.
+The Robothon Task Board Firmware implements a set of modular controllers that manage different aspects of the system and interacts with the data model.

 ### TaskBoardDriver